cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 the timestamp is the key suffix.

-Note, we choose not to use a more general approach of allowing any embedded key/value database using height key-prefixed keys to effectively version state because doing so would yield variable length keys in most common databases which would effectively make it less performant, e.g. iteration and range queries.
+Note, we choose not to use a more general approach of allowing any embedded key/value database, such as LevelDB or PebbleDB, using height key-prefixed keys to effectively version state because most of these databases use variable length keys which would effectively make actions likes iteration and range queries less performant.

+The state machine will continue to query state through it's own dedicated `KVStore` using the relevant `KVStoreKey`.
+However, the query will be invoked against the SC layer as it is today.
+Client queries, on the other hand, will be routed through the `MultiStore` set in `BaseApp` via a `abci.RequestQuery`.
+This in effect will route the query to the RMS and the RMS will use the SS layer to perform a direct key lookup.
+If a version is specified the `abci.RequestQuery` object, the SS `KVStore` will set the appropriate value for the timestamp.
+If no height is provided, the SS layer will assume the latest height.
+The SS layer will store a reverse index to lookup `LatestVersion -> timestamp(version)` which is set on `Commit`.

+#### Proofs

 ## Consequences